 To summarize, Pendo comes out ahead because of:

-• Is simpler to implement and use.
+• Is simpler to implement.

 At this point, you might be thinking that these products seem useful, but don’t quite meet the needs of your SaaS business or customer success goals.